Fears - young children

 Parents often worry about their children's fears and anxieties.
 You can help your children overcome fears and to have the confidence needed to be able to face up to the hard things that will happen in their lives.

 This topic looks at fears for young children.
-There is another topic 'Fears and phobias – older children and adolescents'.
+There is another topic 'Fears and phobias – older children and teenagers'.

 are anxieties, fears and phobias?